mcaay/Education-Science/Welcome to Education Science!.md

 There are a couple of reasons why knowledge trees should grow from the outermost branches to the trunk, but they are a bit too technical for a welcome page, so we'll cover them someplace else.
 For now simply remember that child pages point to parent pages, so to get back to the trunk you can just follow the arrow direction.

-And by the way... how sure are you that trees grow up? :)

-Well, certainly if we measure height from the ground over time, that seems like quite a natural conclusion!

-Very well, but for a short moment try to think about this from another perspective.
-A tree starting with a trunk, then growing branches, then even smaller branches is just one way to look at it.
-Another is that it starts as the smallest branch and grows down, as if pushing itself further from the ground, and when it finally "splits" for the first time, it is still one of the two smallest branches and a new sibling and a parent have appeared!

-To bring some interesting science to the picture, consider the following.

-Trees are largely made of carbon.
-Where does this carbon come from?
-The trees take it from $\text{CO}_2$ in the atmosphere, at the same time leaving out the oxygen for us to breathe.
-So we could say that trees largely grow from the air and not from the ground!

-Anyways, enough of that.
 Take a walk through the tree to test how it works and if anything seems particularly interesting to you, feel free to stop there to have a read :)